ifconfig-me/JSSecret-Extractor/README.md

 **Note**: Since the tool is entirely based on REGEX there will be false positives, make sure to check manually for confirmation.

 ## Thank you

-This script forked from @m4ll0k's https://github.com/m4ll0k/SecretFinder
+This script is forked from [@m4ll0k's SecretFinder](https://github.com/m4ll0k/SecretFinder).
+I modified the script to run against a list of URLs and display a neat output in the terminal or as an HTML file.

 **Sample HTML output:**